Jetbuilt/jetbuilt-api-docs/source/includes/customers/_projects.md

-primary_contact_id | The primary contact for the client custom_id | Your custom project ID currency | The currency (only if different from company and client defaults)
+primary_contact_id | The primary contact for the client custom_id | Your custom project ID currency | The currency (only if different from company and client defaults) short_description | The description of the project city | The city of the project state | The state of the project street_address | The street_address of the project zipcode | The zipcode of the project country | The country of the project price_valid_until | The date the price is valid until tax | The sales tax of the project

 ## Update a project